Thank you for subscribing

 The Ghan is a shortened version of the train’s original name, The Afghan Express.
 It’s named after the pioneering Afghan cameleers, who blazed a trail into Australia’s Red Centre more than 150 years ago.

 Donald says that it’s the landscapes and colours that set The Ghan apart from other rail trips.
 "The Ghan as it goes through the heart of the country has all those hot reds, pinks, honey yellow and ochres," he says.
-"It has so much history behind it, too: The Ghan turns 95 next year.
-The history, the ambience, the scenery, the hospitality… Travelling on The Ghan makes you feel like you’re connecting with the country in a different way and seeing it in a new light."
+"It has so much history behind it too, having been in operation since 1929 and now nearing its 100-year milestone.
+The history, the ambience, the scenery, the hospitality … travelling on The Ghan makes you feel like you’re connecting with the country in a different way and seeing it in a new light."

 How long does The Ghan journey take?